zhouyuan/OAP/oap-spark/README.md

 ## Introduciton

-OAP Spark support RDD Cache with Optane PMem.
+OAP Spark supports RDD Cache with Optane PMem.
 Spark has various storage levels serving for different purposes including memory and disk.

 PMem storage level is added to support a new tier for storage level besides memory and disk.